spolyak/book-report-the-innovators/README.md

-An ACTLabs presentation of prototyping practices.
+An ACTLabs presentation of a book report.

 To run locally:
 ``` bash